izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

 An SOS decomposition can always be found provided there exists some PSD Q, so this already is sufficient to prove the bound; however it is interesting to go one step further and actually find the SOS decomposition.
-We can take the Cholesky decomposition of Q,
+Since Q is PSD, we can take its Cholesky decomposition,

 \begin{equation}
+\label{cholesky-equation}
 Q= L^T L
 \end{equation}